SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/8.0.0/cfg_file.md

 Warning some systems consider these a hidden file.

+In Jupyter this can be edited using nano ~/.spynnaker

 ## Creating a new cfg file
 When SpyNNaker is first called, if a configuration file is not found, it will create one in your home directory and exit.
 It is possible to ask spinnaker to do this before you run your first simulation as follows: